Skip to content ↓

 Key Stage 2:

-Students in Year 5 and the Launchpad study Reproduction and All Change, with students in Year 6 studying Light.
+Pupils in Year 5 study Reproduction (reproduction of animals and human life cycle) and All Change (reversible/irreversible reactions, rusting and burning), with pupils in Year 6 studying Light (waves, reflection, refraction, the eye, colour and shadows).
 This is a transition unit incorporating both KS2 and KS3 aspects of the topic.
+The Launchpad pupils will study Forces.

-The Launchpad, which supports the learning of a select number of students, also offers a bespoke curriculum designed to be taught over two years covering topics on Plants, Materials, Forces, The Body, Nature Library, Electricity and Light.
-Those students in Years 7 & 8 will have differentiated lessons linked to the topics being delivered on the above topics.
+The Launchpad, which supports the learning of a select number of pupils, also offers a bespoke curriculum designed to be taught over two years covering topics on Plants, Earth & Beyond, Materials, Forces, Lifecycles, The Body, Nature Library, Electricity, Marvellous Mixtures and Everything Changes.
+Those pupils in Years 7 & 8 will have differentiated lessons linked to the topics being delivered on the above topics.
 They will also have practical sessions delivered throughout the year in the laboratory, thereby ensuring that they experience science to its fullest extent.

 Impact:

-The curriculum offer for science has now created a rich and stimulating environment that will all both our students and department to engage in the process of scientific discovery.
-During the last academic year, science continued to offer blended-learning for those students that required it.
-Our enrichment programme began again, with STEM Club and the Primary Science STEM Challenge taking place.
-The cultural capital of the students is paramount and can be seen through the excellent work produced within their books.
+The curriculum offer for science has now created a rich and stimulating environment that will all both our pupils and department to engage in the process of scientific discovery.
+During the last academic year, science continued to offer blended learning for those pupils that required it.
+Our enrichment programme included STEM Club and the Primary Science STEM Challenge.
+The cultural capital of the pupils is paramount and can be seen through the excellent work produced within their books, and the many different career opportunities highlighted through the variety of starter activities in lessons.

 Curriculum